What'sNEW Jan - Mar 2022

 Fossil-fuel companies saw it coming, but instead emphasized reasons for doubt, much as tobacco companies reacted to lung cancer.
 Nowadays, our technological culture has dreams of miracle cures, perhaps coming from genetic engineering or artificial intelligence.
 But McKibben thinks that we already have the fixes we need, mainly solar panels and wind turbines.
 What's lacking is an emergency commitment, as in World War II.
 Along with its urgent call for action, this is a wide-ranging book with lots of surprising facts and insightful commentary.

 From the perspective of cosmic ancestry, the ultimate danger of climate collapse is undeniable.
 Mars and Venus, our next-door neighbors, silently affirm this.
 Obviously, some feedback loops go the wrong way.
 Melting sea ice lets the dark sea absorb more solar heat.
-Melting permafrost warms the air to melt more permafrost (Yaffa, 2022.)
+Melting permafrost releases methane that warms the planet to melt more permafrost (also see Yaffa, 2022.)
 To keep the planet habitable, longterm, will require tremendous, onging effort, compromise, sacrifice, and, still, some luck, too.Falter: Has the Human Game Begun to Play Itself Out? by Bill McKibben, ISBN-10:1250256852, Henry Holt, 2019.

 The Great Siberian Thaw by Joshua Yaffa, The New Yorker, 10 Jan 2022.